What Is Remarketing: How It Works and Why Your Business Needs It

 1. If you have a small budget, start with search remarketing.

 2. Define your audience as narrowly as possible.
-This will help you create more targeted campaigns and, therefore, be more likely to be successful.
+This will help you create more targeted campaigns and, therefore, be more likely to succeed.
 The more specific you can be, the better.

 3. Try to reach as many people as possible with your remarketing campaigns.